 $191,950 for single filers

 If your income falls below these amounts, you can usually take the full 20 percent deduction without limits.
-If you’re above these thresholds, things get more complex dealing in securities, particularly for qualified trade or business under section 199a in high-income brackets.
+If you’re above these thresholds, things get more complex dealing in securities, particularly for defining a qualified trade or business of performing services as an employee in high-income brackets.

 3. Your Industry or Trade